New Oxygen Plant at PIH Hospital Will Fill Void, Save Lives in Lesotho

 “We have got so much support from our partners and our government, and we are going to take the opportunity to make sure that we turn around the health system of Lesotho, and that we build a better health care system,” he said at the oxygen plant’s launch.

-Dr. Melino Ndayizigiye, executive director of Bo-mphato Litsebeletsong Tsa Bophelo, said PIH also is preparing to acquire and distribute COVID-19 vaccines.
+Dr. Melino Ndayizigiye, executive director of Bo-mphato Litsebeletsong Tsa Bophelo, said PIH also is preparing to support distribution of COVID-19 vaccines.

 “We know that for the vaccine, there are a lot of needs, especially on the cold chain, the capacity-building for the health care workers to administer the vaccines, to make sure that in all the districts, in all the corners of the country, people have access to the vaccine,” Ndayizigiye told SABC.